ronytera/my-repo/README.md

 one line
 second line

-a change in github

-second change on github
+deleted changes on github on main